pakinui/andie/README.md

 ### Accessible via:
 - Transform Menu (Sticker)
 ### Testing
 The Sticker function has formal testing framework.
+It was tested on various image sizes and ratios.
+It was tested before and after other operations and produced the expected outcome.
+Tests were run to undo and redo the operation and there are some problems with redo, but undo behaved as expected.

 ### Issues:
--
+- If you undoing a sticker operation that has changed the size of the sticker and then redo it, the size of the stickers is enlarged.
 ---